 Meet our Live and Heritage aircraft specialists, Mondays, Tuesdays and Thursdays, 11.00 am to 3.00 pm, T2 Hangar & HP Hangar, Buildings 19 & 17

 Talk to the people who restore and maintain our fleet of historical aircraft and see them at work.
-Watch the current winter overhaul work being undertaken on the Buccaneer XN974 in the T2 Hangar.
+Despite it being winter time, you will often find members of our engineering team working on winter overhaul work on our live aircraft.

 Explore a cockpit, Daily, HP Hangar, Building 19